 Nationality of the foreigner in Spain

 We must emphasize that the family reunion is designed for non-European citizens only.
-If you are from an EU or EEA country or from Switzerland, you must apply for the visa as a family member of a European citizen.
+If you are from an EU or EEA country or from Switzerland, you must apply for the previously mentioned visa as a family member of a European citizen.

 Minimum residency time spent in the country

-You can only start the application procedure when you have lived legally in Spain for one year with your residence permit and have renewed it for the first time.
+You can only start the application procedure when you have legally lived in Spain for one year with your residence permit and have renewed it for the first time.

 In addition, you must be a resident of Spain.
 It is not possible to carry out the process if you reside in any other country.